adslbarxatov/DPArray/docs/contacts.md

+## Help the project

-Also it is possible now to help us with digital signatures (NFTs) for our logos.
+It is possible now to help us with digital signatures (NFTs) for our logos.
 In other words, you can donate to us if you’re interested in our projects.
-Use the following address of crypto wallet for it.
+Use the following address of crypto wallet for it:
-***And thank you in advance!***

 ```0x99405449C40b81cAA65509db966cAf565cf0620a```

+***Thank you in advance!***